-Before Your Cruise
+Before Your Cruise – General Cruise Info

 Croatians are friendly people and most will be willing to help you out if you have a question.
-Google Translate is readily available on your phone, so please do make an effort to translate your question into Croatian so that you can more readily be understood and they can help you out if at all possible.
+Google Translate is readily available on your phone, so please do make an effort to translate your question into Croatian so that you can be more readily understood and they can help you out if at all possible.

 For everybody’s convenience, the official language on board our cruises is English, and occasionally there will be another language if a large group of native speakers of another language is on board.
 If the official language is other than English for a particular departure, you will be notified prior to booking.